 If you have a down payment under 20% you need default insurance to get a mortgage which is an added expense.
 Ideally, you should target 20% for your ideal down payment because in Toronto it’ll be hard to find a home under $500,000.

-Whether it’s an unstable career, relationship, finances or any kind of instability in your life – this may mean it’s probably not time to commit to buying a home.
-Let things settle down a little so all that indecision in life won’t impact your ability to make the right decision or pay your mortgage.
+Whether it’s an unstable career, an unstable relationship, or unstable finances, unstable anything in your life means it’s probably not time to commit to buying a home.
+Let things settle down a little so all that indecision in life won’t impact your ability to pay your mortgage.

 Second, Hoping House Prices Will Drop